 To ensure the longevity of your bamboo cutting board, proper care and sanitation are essential.
 Proper care for bamboo requires lots of oiling because the bamboo can splinter if not cared for properly.
 To reduce the potential for splintering, here is a list of solutions you can use that will help preserve the quality of your bamboo cutting board:

 - Mineral oil – a non-toxic product that prevents water absorption, which makes it a popular choice for wooden kitchen items.
-Look for food-safe, as there are types of mineral oils that are not safe for human consumption.
 Regular application of mineral oil will prevent cutting boards from becoming dry and brittle and cause a cracked board and also eliminate the possibility of germs and bacteria.
+Thirteen Chefs Food Grade Mineral Oil (link to read reviews on Amazon) is FDA food-safe and works on all types of woods.

 - Beeswax – another popular choice for cutting board maintenance.
 It’s a natural wax produced in the beehives of honey bees and has a variety of applications.
 Use beeswax to hydrate, shine, and waterproof a cutting board.